dkorolov1/dkorolev-ng-training-app/README.md

 I started working on this app while doing the ["Angular - The Complete Guide (2020 Edition)"](https://www.udemy.com/course/the-complete-guide-to-angular-2/) course.
 This is the greatest and most comprehensive Angular course you can find at the moment.
 It covers all aspects of modern development using Angular 9 and nearby technologies.

-<p>The main goal was to gain hands-on skills, best practices and methodologies related to Angular development and put them into practice.
-I tried to cover as many topics as possible and implemented everything that I've learned in this app.</p>
+<p>The main goal was to gain hands-on skills, best practices and methodologies related to Angular development and try them out in practice.
+I tried to cover as many topics as possible and put into practice everything that I've learned in this app.</p>

 ## About this app